arabcoders/watchstate/README.md

 error has been logged to a file named `app.YYYYMMDD.log`.

 If everything went ok, you should see the backend shows up in the same page.
-You can then go to the Tasks page and click on `Qeueu Task`, for first time import we recommand letting the task run in the background, as it might take a while to import all the data.
+You can then go to the Tasks page and click on `Queue Task`, for first time import we recommend letting the task run in the background, as it might take a while to import all the data.

 Once you have done all for your backends, You should go back again to `Tasks` page and enable the `Import` and `Export`